FAQ for Implanters

 Yes, the mini microchip is 8mm long.
 Implanters can choose to continue using the regular 12mm microchip (the regular chip has been implanted into millions of animals - super large and also super tiny) or to change over to the mini microchip.
 Using either one, you can have confidence that any ISO scanner, provided it is functioning properly, can read them without any problem.

 Note: There is a VERY small difference in the read-range between the two chip sizes - however we think it still prudent to use the regular 12mm microchip if you are implanting microchips into pets that have really high tufted or thick fur such as the St Bernard, Old English Sheep Dog, Japanese Spitz, Samoyed etc or in very large breed thick-set dogs like Great Danes or some breeds of Mastiff.
+For more information please see What size microchip should I use?

 VERY IMPORTANT - Only use the mini microchip with the mini implant gun or syringe - do not use with the regular gun or syringe because the mini microchip has a slimmer and shorter needle.